Cavalier King Charles Spaniel

 brown dachshund sitting in a blue pet bed

-Dachshunds are bright, loyal and courageous.
+Standard and miniature Dachshunds are bright, loyal and courageous.
 These little dogs have large barrel chests to give them stamina while hunting – a trait that can also translate into lots of running around and barking.

-• As a vocal breed, Dachshunds have a tendency to be a little noisy and standoffish with strangers, so are better suited to slightly older children who will take any barking or territorial behaviour in their stride.
+• Due to the Dachshund’s personality, these dogs are better suited to slightly older children who will take any barking or territorial behaviour in their stride.

 brown dachshund looking up